Nedupelekwa/Nedupelekwa/README.md

 - PowerBi, SQL, Python,

 ### 💡 Fun Fact
-I like to think on paper, I love scoence and archaelogical discoveries and I love good food
+I like to think on paper, I love science and archaelogical discoveries and I love good food

 ### 📫 How to Reach Me
 - Portfolio: https://github.com/Nedupelekwa/Nedupelekwa